Halo 2: Development

 An important feature for Halo 2 was multiplayer using Xbox Live.
-Multiplayer in Combat Evolved was accomplished via System Link and had nearly been scrapped altogether in the rush to complete the game.
+Multiplayer in Halo was accomplished via System Link and had nearly been scrapped altogether in the rush to complete the game.
 Most players never played large maps, while a subset greatly enjoyed 16-player action, connecting consoles together with network cables for group play.
 "We looked at the small set of fans who were able to do this," said engineering lead Chris Butcher, "and just how much they were enjoying themselves, and asked ourselves if we could bring that to everybody.
 That would be something really special, really unique."
-Initially, Combat Evolveds multiplayer was supposed to involve larger maps and player counts than what shipped, and members of the team wanted to resurrect those plans for Halo 2.
+Initially, the Halo multiplayer was supposed to involve larger maps and player counts, and members of the team wanted to resurrect those plans for Halo 2.
 The smaller multiplayer modes and local split-screen capabilities of the first game would have been removed.
-Designer Max Hoberman successfully argued against wholesale removal of a successful component from the previous game.
+Designer Max Hoberman successfully argued against the removal of a successful component from the previous game.
 He was put in charge of a small team to further develop the small-scale arena multiplayer, while the rest of the team developed a larger "Warfare" mode.
 Bungie promised in previews that the core of this multiplayer would be squad-based online battles between human Spartans and Covenant Elites, with players able to call in airstrikes.
 Hoberman's pitch for Halo 2s arena multiplayer was to bring the fun of couch multiplayer online.
-As Hoberman was not an excellent video game player, he wanted to make sure the game remained fun for even lower-skilled players, rather than catering to the very competitive ones.
+As Hoberman was not a skilled game player, he wanted to make sure it remained fun for even lower-skilled players, rather than catering to the competitive ones.
 The system of playlist matchmaking and allowing friends to "party up" to play games together were crucial to creating a global community of players.

-The story for Halo 2 grew out of all the elements that were not seen in Combat Evolved.
+The story for Halo 2 grew out of all the elements that were not seen in Halo.
 Jason Jones organized his core ideas for the sequel's story and approached Staten for input.
 According to Staten, among the elements that did not make it to the finished game was a "horrible scene of betrayal" where Miranda Keyes straps a bomb to the Master Chief's back and throws him into a hole in revenge for her father's death; "Jason was going through a rather difficult breakup at the time and I think that had something to do with it," he said.
 Staten and Griesemer discussed seeing the war from the Covenant perspective, forming the idea to have part of the game told from the perspective of a Covenant warrior known as the Dervish.
 Late in development, the Dervish became the Arbiter, after legal teams at Microsoft were afraid the game was sending a message about Islam.